jacobrkovacs/challenge-1-semantic-html/README.md

 ## Usage
 -Practice with HTML Semantics and CSS optimization<br>
+-Practice with SEO<Br>
--Use as a benchmark for future projects to see where I'm at and how I have improved.
+-Use as a benchmark for future projects to see where I'm at and how I have improved

 ## Credits
 N/A